Patchfox/kb-backend/README.md

-# Strapi application
+# Strapi API Backend for the KB

-A quick description of your strapi application